shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "No, but this fallen warrior is pregnant."

-"Oh my tooth!
+"Oh, my tooth!
 Is she alive?"

 "Not for long.
 We need to save her puppies."